Leech's Cry Trains the Heart in Wisdom

 Only God possesses the knowledge and authority that govern creation.

-4 Who has ascended up into heaven, and descended?
-Who has gathered the wind in his fists?
-Who has bound the waters in his garment?
+4 Who has ascended to heaven and come down?
+Who has gathered the wind in His hands?
+Who has bound up the waters in His cloak?
 Who has established all the ends of the earth?
-What is his name, and what is his son’s name, if you know?
+What is His name, and what is the name of His Son—surely you know!

 Only God possesses the knowledge and authority that govern creation.